Setting Up an Azure Blob Storage Input

 Using SAS URLs as Input

-Alternatively, you can use a direct Azure Blob SAS (Shared Access Signature) URL as the input path when creating an encoding job:
+Alternatively, use a direct Azure Blob SAS (Shared Access Signature) URL as the input path when creating an encoding job:

 # Example SAS URL format